top of page

 Unified Navigation & Business Selector

 Navigation was redesigned with clarity and efficiency in mind.
 The updated business switcher is integrated into the header, allowing users to toggle between different businesses effortlessly.
-The overall navigation now supports all breakpoints, delivering a consistent experience across desktop and mobile
+The overall navigation now supports all breakpoints, delivering a consistent experience across desktop, tablet, and mobile.

 Incentive Pages Revamp

-Incentive pages were dense and hard to use before.
-We restructured them, added visual progress tracking, and made sure everything aligned with the larger site design so users don’t feel like they’re jumping between different tools.
+Incentive pages were dense and hard to use.
+We restructured them, and added visual progress tracking to help users read the data more efficiently.
+We also wanted to make sure everything aligned with the larger site design so users don’t feel like they’re jumping between different tools.

 Earnings Calculator